-Section 1404.
-Orders by Department.-(a) The department may by written order direct an association to discontinue any violation of law or any unsafe or unsound business practice.
+[Section 1404.
+Orders by Department; Hearings.-(a) The department may by written order under seal of the department direct an association to discontinue any violation of law or regulation or any unsafe or unsound business practice within such period as shall be specified in the order.

-(b) If any director, officer, attorney or employe, continues to violate the law or conduct of the business of an association in an unsafe or unsound manner, after having been ordered by the department to discontinue such violations of law or such unsafe or unsound business practices, the department may issue a written order directing such director, officer, attorney or employe to appear on the date fixed in such order before the Savings Association Board and show cause why he should not be removed from his office or position.
+(b) If any director, officer, attorney or employe continues to violate the law or conduct the business of an association in an unsafe or unsound manner after having been warned by the department to discontinue such violations of law or such unsafe or unsound business practices, the department may issue a written order under seal of the department directing such director, officer, attorney or employe to appear on the date fixed in such order before the department and show cause why he should not be removed from his office or position.

-(c) A copy of such order shall be sent to the association of which such person is a director, officer, attorney or employe, and a copy sent to the Savings Association Board.
+(c) A copy of such order shall be sent to the association of which such person is a director, officer, attorney or employe.